RapidPoseTriangulation: Multi-view Multi-person Whole-body Human Pose Triangulation in a Millisecond: Dataset Generalization

 The second dataset is \textit{tsinghua}~\cite{20204DAssociation}, which shows people moving around in a room, while they are being recorded from six different cameras.
 To prevent multiple trainings for the synthetic models, only the first of the two sequences was evaluated.
-The results in Table~\ref{tab:trans_tsinghua} show that almost all models perform well on this dataset.
+The results in Table~\ref{tab:trans_tsinghua} show that almost all models perform relatively well on this dataset, but still many of them miss a few persons.

 Under the assumption that the general goal of all developed pose estimators is their usage in practical applications, their generalization to unseen datasets is very important.
 As can be seen in the experiments above, many models have setups in which they show good, and others in which they show bad performance.
 For a simpler algorithm comparison, the average performance on all six datasets was calculated.
 As can be easily seen in Table~\ref{tab:trans_avg6}, \textit{RapidPoseTriangulation} shows the overall best performance.